Exploring neutrino masses, $(g-2)_{\mu, e}$ in type I+II seesaw in ${L^{}_e-L^{}_{\alpha}}$ gauge extended model: Numerical Analysis

-In order to demonstrate the current neutrino oscillation data, the values of model parameters are chosen to be in the following ranges:

-Now, the input model parameters are generated in a random fashion.
-We then compute the solar and atmospheric mass squared differences along with three mixing angles for all generated sets of model parameters.
-We utilize the $3\sigma$ bound on neutrino mixing parameters \cite{deSalas:2020pgw} to obtain the consistent parameter space.
-Below, we illustrate with suitable figures.
+In order to demonstrate the current neutrino oscillation data, we perform a random scan over the ranges of the model parameter values provided in Table \ref{table: best fit}, where $\beta$ represents $e, \mu$ and $\tau$.
+We compute $\Delta m_{21}^2$, $\Delta m_{31}^2$ and $\delta_{CP}$ along with three mixing angles for all generated sets of model parameters.
+We utilize the $3\sigma$ bound on the neutrino mixing parameters \cite{Esteban:2020cvm} to obtain the consistent parameter space.
+Below, we illustrate our results with suitable figures.

-For model A, we project in Fig. \ref{nmass_mix_A}, the data points (constrained from both solar and atmoshperic mass squared differences and also mixing angles) in the plane of sum of active neutrino masses and mixing angles i.e., with $\sin^2{\theta_{13}}$ (left panel) and $\sin^2{\theta_{12}}$, $\sin^2{\theta_{23}}$ (right panel).
-Colored region on top in both the plots stand for the cosmological bound \cite{Planck:2018vyg}.
-Fig. \ref{nmass_mix_B} displays the same for model B.

-To make further clarity that the mixing angles are indeed constrained within $3\sigma$ region, we show in Fig. \ref{correl_mix_A} the correlation plots for $\sin^2\theta_{13}$, $\sin^2\theta_{12}$ (left panel) and for $\sin^2\theta_{13}$, $\sin^2\theta_{23}$ (right panel) for model A. Fig. \ref{correl_mix_B} projects the same in case of model B.

-Further, the obtained range of $J_{CP}$ is projected in Fig. \ref{jcp_mix_A} with mixing angles $\sin^2{\theta_{13}}$ in the left panel for model A and in the right panel for model B. From these figures, it can be noted that the predicted value of $J_{CP}$ is of the order of $5 \times 10^{-3}$ for both the models.
-The left (right) panel of Fig. \ref{dcp_mix_A}, signifies the obtained value of $\delta_{CP}$ versus the mixing angles $\sin^2\theta_{13}$ for model A (model B) and the predicted value of $\delta_{CP}$ is found to be $0 \leq \delta_{CP} \leq 200^\circ$ for model A and $0 \leq \delta_{CP} \leq 300^\circ$ for model B. In all these figures, the vertical dashed lines stand for the $3\sigma$ constraint on mixing angles.

-The left panel of Fig. \ref{mee_phases_A}, shows the observed sum of active neutrino masses ($\sum m_i$) and the effective neutrinoless double beta decay mass parameter $\langle m_{ee}\rangle$ which is consistent with the current upper bound from the KamLAND-Zen experiment \cite{KamLAND-Zen:2016pfg} i.e $\langle m_{ee} \rangle <$ (61-165) meV.
-In the right panel, we represent the correlations between the Majorana phases i.e. $\alpha_{21}$ and $\alpha_{31}$.
-Finally, the left and right panels of Fig. \ref{mee_phases_B} projects the same in the context of model B.